 |Date||Tuesday 5th July 2022|

-Profile of Stage 4 Tour de France 2022 to follow.
+This is the profile of Stage 4 Tour de France 2022.

 Stage 4 starts in Dunkirk.